-On these occasions, staff should discuss the case with their line manager or the FNHC Lead Nurse for Safeguarding Adults and Children, unless their level of competence enables them to refer without the need for discussion.
+On these occasions, staff should discuss the case with their line manager or the FNHC Specialist Safeguarding Lead, unless their level of competence enables them to refer without the need for discussion.

 If following referral the child, young person, family or adult does not meet the threshold for statutory intervention with social work services, the steps taken to safeguard them, the advice sought, analysis and decision making should be recorded in their records.
 This should also state the reason for the planned package of care for the client.